Groups

 SSB 3.214

-This group provides a semi-structured and supportive environment for students with experiences of interpersonal violence, encompassing sexual assault or abuse, relationship violence or stalking.
+This support group is for students with experiences of interpersonal violence, encompassing sexual assault or abuse, relationship violence or stalking.
 It focuses on understanding and addressing the current impacts and experiences of participants.
 The sessions explore trauma reactions, coping strategies, creating safety in relationships, integrating individual experiences into our identities, and creating connections among group members.

 To register or for more information - Interested students are asked to meet with a group facilitator to determine whether a particular group is a good fit for them.
 To set up a pre-group interview or to get more information, please call CMHC at (512) 471-3515.